izyware/apps-sqlconsole-rekey/README.md

 # Changelog

 # V1
+* add index.js and expose basePath
+    * cleaner syntax for referencing in chains by require
 * add support for live JSON object config
    * enables direct launch from Proxy Projects
 * improve formatting for output